Businessplan.Earlylight.io | Updated: Feb 2026

 • Agriculture and fertilizer standards: USDA and state-level requirements.

-• Waste and digester permitting: TCEQ-aligned processes for pilot operations.
+• Waste handling and site approvals: TCEQ-aligned processes for pilot operations.

 • IP roadmap: patent bid and licensing strategy for enzymatic processes.